Second-Degree Atrioventricular Block Workup

 Electrocardiography

 It is important to try to distinguish between the different types of second-degree heart block.
+Often, a long rhythm strip allowing visualization of the blocked beat and the flanking conducted beats is critical.
 Mobitz I (Wenckebach) block is the most common form of second-degree AV block.
-The typical ECG findings of Mobitz I AV block (see the image below) are as follows.
+The typical ECG findings of Mobitz I AV block are shown in the image below.

 Occasionally, every other beat is dropped.
 In these cases, it is impossible to determine if there is prolongation of the PR interval.
 In this situation, if the rate changes, occasionally the number of beats before the QRS complex is dropped will change, thereby permitting differentiating Mobitz I from Mobitz II.
 In cases where every other beat is dropped, it is safest to assume it is a Mobitz II block, rather than a Mobitz I block.